 - Terms of restriction, legal rights, and/or other requests from donors

 - Resources required to make the material available to researchers

-- Records do not have a direct relation to the UTM Library, Archives & Special Collections Policy.
+- Records are outside of the UTM Library, Archives & Special Collections mandate and scope